arnoldduque/sg-cis-test/README.md

 2. Open the subfolder from the proyect and right click the file `PersonService.svc`, then select `Set As Start Page`.
 3. Rigth click the `WcfSGCISTest Proyect` and select `Debug`, and then `Start New Instance`.
 The WCF Test Client should be opened.
 Here you can test the Service.

 Note: Once the service is running, you can call the Service Funcion `InitializeData`.
-This method will create some data on the data base, for testing pourposes.
+This method will create some data on the data base, for testing purposes.

 ### Testing the Web Pages
 To test the Web Pages, you need to follow the next steps: